turingschool-examples/holiday-shopping-api/README.md

 # Holiday Shopping API

-This repo was created to be used with the winter break optional project.
+This repo was created to be used with the winter break advent calendar.

 ## Set Up